JnxF/nlp-dl/exercises/02-pos-tagger/README.md

-# Exercise – A Part of Speech tagger
+# A Part of Speech tagger
 For this exercise you will build a POS tagger that predicts the POS tag of the next word, based exclusively on the tag of the previous word (not on the previous word itself).

 ## The tagger